CCD - Communication, Culture and Diversity

 New media categories are steadily developed through technology innovations such as virtual reality.
 Media products for information, entertainment and education are accumulating and creating today’s dense media landscapes.
 The changing features of these modality rich webs of meaning are a challenge to learning and communication inside and outside institutional educational settings and places of work.

-CCD research related to groups that are considered marginalized, provides insights with regards to processes of inclusion and exclusion in society for, for instance, differently-abled children and people and migrants.
+- Community affiliation; related to groups that are considered marginalized.
+The research provides insights with regards to processes of inclusion and exclusion in society for, for instance, differently-abled children and people and migrants.

-CCD research focuses upon the ways in which pedagogical tools for meaning making, reading and writing, in media dense,,modality rich, and local-global contexts are shaped and used across educational and work-place settings.
+- Pedagogical tools; research focuses upon the ways in which pedagogical tools for meaning making, reading and writing, in media dense, modality rich, and local-global contexts are shaped and used across educational and work-place settings.